 First Offense: The penalties are similar to a standard DWI; however the fines are higher as they will be between $1,000 and $2,500, and their license will be revoked for a minimum of one year.

-Second Offense: This charge warrants up to four years in jail and a fine between $1,000 and $5,000.
+Second Offense: Within 10 years this charge warrants up to four years in prison and a fine between $1,000 and $5,000.
 Probation may also be imposed for up to three years, along with an 18-month driver's license revocation.
 Required attendance to a Victim Impact Panel may be enforced if applicable.

 ZERO TOLERANCE LAW